-Deposits abroad by UK monetary financial institutions are sub-divided into sterling and foreign currency deposits by UK banks.
+Deposits abroad by UK MFIs are sub-divided into sterling and foreign currency deposits by UK banks.
 Some transactions in banks' foreign assets and liabilities taking place between two UK residents are also included, sometimes indistinguishably.
 However, these are matched by offsetting entries elsewhere in the accounts.

-Estimates of monetary financial institutions' sterling deposits abroad are derived from banking statistics.
+Estimates of MFIs' sterling deposits abroad are derived from banking statistics.
 Estimates for foreign currency deposits abroad have been calculated from the end-quarter balance sheets as reported by all UK banks and similar institutions to the Bank of England.
 Adjustments have been made to the reported changes in balance sheets to exclude revaluations resulting from changes in exchange rates.